JTischbein/KGL-ChemicalCompounds-CC/README.md

 ## Knowledge Graph

 The whole database structure can be converted into a Neo4j graph database.
-For this, we have the scripts `DatabaseTranslation.py` and !!!
-TODO !!!
+For this, we have the scripts `DatabaseTranslation.py` and seperately `article_nodes_relational_to_graph_wikidata.py` for adding the article nodes, but only those from wikidata in which data from Word Grabbing has been found.
+To include all articles you can run `article_nodes_relational_to_graph_complete.py`.
+Both scripts also add the edges outgoing from the articles.
+For all scripts the `neo4j` package is needed.